PowerShell/SmartPackageProvider/README.md

 # SMART & EXE Package Providers
 Microsoft Hackathon 2015 project - find, download and install applications in one line of PowerShell.
 Supports MSI and EXE installation.

+Note that this is an experimental project and is not officially supported by Microsoft.
+Use at your own risk - only install applications from sources you trust.
+Contributions are very welcome!

 # Usage
 ```powershell
 find-package -provider smart notepad++ | select -first 1 | install-package